Mike Krzyzewski: Duke

-On February 13, 2010, Krzyzewski coached in his 1,000th game as the Duke head coach.
+On February 13, 2010 – his 63rd birthday – Krzyzweski coached in his 1,000th game as the Duke head coach.
 On March 20, 2011, Krzyzewski won his 900th game, becoming the second of three Division I men's basketball coaches to reach 900 basketball wins, the other two being Jim Boeheim at Syracuse and his head coach at Army, Bob Knight.
 On November 15, 2011, Krzyzewski got his 903rd win passing Knight's record for most Division I wins.
 In an interview of both men on ESPN the previous night, Krzyzewski discussed the leadership skills he learned from Knight and the United States Military Academy.
 Knight credited Krzyzewski's understanding of himself and his players as keys to his success over the years.

 On January 25, 2015, Krzyzewski won his 1,000th game, when Duke defeated St. John's in Madison Square Garden.
 He is the first men's coach to win 1,000 NCAA Division I basketball games.

 On April 6, 2015, Krzyzewski won his fifth NCAA championship, when Duke defeated Wisconsin in the title game.

 Winning against Yale in the 2016 NCAA tournament on March 19, Krzyzewski became the all-time winningest coach in the NCAA Division I tournament with 90 total wins.

 On November 11, 2017, Krzyzewski won his 1,000th game with the Duke Blue Devils, making him the first head coach to win 1,000 games with one NCAA Division I men's basketball program.

 On March 17, 2018, Krzyzewski won his 1,099th game in his career, passing Pat Summitt for most wins by a Division I coach, male or female.

 On February 16, 2019, Krzyzewski won his 1,123rd game to become the winningest coach in college basketball history at any level (men's or women's), passing Harry Statham of Division II McKendree University.
+However, on January 21, 2024, Tara VanDerveer became the winningest head coach in college basketball history at any level, men's or women's, upon passing Krzyzewski with her 1,203rd win.

 On June 2, 2021, Krzyzewski announced that he would retire at the conclusion of the 2021–22 season.
-Krzyzewski coached his final home game on March 5, 2022 against rival North Carolina, where Duke lost 94–81.
+Krzyzewski coached his final home game on March 5, 2022, against rival North Carolina, where Duke lost 94–81.
 Krzyzewski reached his 13th Final Four appearance, passing John Wooden for the most Final Four appearances as a coach, where Duke lost 81–77 to North Carolina in his final game on April 2, 2022.
 He ended his career at Duke with a 1,129–309 win-loss record.